 The MIDIator is a MIDI-based software capable of generating various graphs in order to produce a visual representation of a piano performance onto a computer screen.

-The duration graph draws a relation between musical pitch and a time axis to show the duration of each note.
+The duration graph draws a relationship between musical pitch and a time axis to show the duration of each note.
 The volume graph displays the velocity of each piano key stroke.
 The data collected for the volume graph can be represented vertically, with one bar per note played, or horizontally, in a continuous connect-the-dot style line, making the data easier to read.

 3D Visual Feedback of Piano Posture